Born of Osiris: The Eternal Reign and The Simulation (2016–2020)

-At the turn of 2017, the band released a new song titled "Glorious Day", which is a re-recording of a track originally included on their 2004 demo, Youm Wara Youm, and which was originally intended to appear on their 2007 EP The New Reign.
+In 2017, the band released the new song "Glorious Day", a re-recording of a track included on their 2004 demo, Youm Wara Youm, and which was originally intended to appear on their 2007 EP The New Reign.

-Following the unrevealing of "Glorious Day", Born of Osiris announced that they were in the process of developing a new EP entitled The Eternal Reign — a re-recording of The New Reign EP.
+Following the unveiling of "Glorious Day", Born of Osiris announced that they were in the process of developing a new EP, The Eternal Reign — a re-recording of The New Reign EP.
 After this, the band toured to celebrate The New Reign's tenth anniversary.
 The first half of the tour featured Volumes, Oceans Ate Alaska, and Within the Ruins and Fire From the Gods as support.
 The second half had Volumes return with Betraying the Martyrs and Widowmaker.
 The Eternal Reign was released in February 2017.

-In 2018, the band departed on the Summer Slaughter tour.
-On July 16, 2018, they released the first single, titled "Silence the Echo," and announced the departure of longtime bassist, David Da Rocha, who has been featured in all Sumerian releases with the band.
+In 2018, the band went on the Summer Slaughter tour.
+On July 16, 2018, they released the first single, "Silence the Echo," and announced the departure of bassist David Darocha, who had been featured in all Sumerian releases with the band.
 Nick Rossi of In Motives was introduced as his replacement.
 In 2018, Born of Osiris took part in the annual Summer Slaughter Tour, supporting Between the Buried and Me.
-Born of Osiris went on tour once again in the Fall of 2018, this time supporting Killswitch Engage.
+Born of Osiris went back on tour in the fall of 2018, supporting Killswitch Engage.
 Crowbar and Death Ray Vision joined as support.

 On November 16, 2018, the band released their second single, "The Accursed", from their fifth studio album, The Simulation.
 The album was released on January 11, 2019.
-It was said to be the first of two Born of Osiris albums planned for release in 2019, though the second album was not released that year as previously announced.
-On February 7, 2019, the band embarked on an approximate one month-long tour to support The Simulation alongside Chelsea Grin, Make Them Suffer and Kingdom of Giants.
-Born of Osiris also returned to Australia in June 2019 co-headlining with Chelsea Grin.
+It was said to be the first of two Born of Osiris albums planned for release in 2019, though the second album was not released that year as announced.
+On February 7, 2019, the band embarked on an approximately one month-long tour to support The Simulation with Chelsea Grin, Make Them Suffer and Kingdom of Giants.
+Born of Osiris returned to Australia in June 2019, co-headlining with Chelsea Grin.
 Diamond Construct joined as support.

-On May 7, 2020, former lead guitarist Jason Richardson revealed that, after over nine years of attempting to claim his royalty fees for his work on The Discovery, Sumerian Records had paid him the outstanding debt.
+On May 7, 2020, former lead guitarist Jason Richardson revealed that, after over nine years of attempting to claim royalty fees for his work on The Discovery, Sumerian Records had paid him the outstanding debt.